 - modifications to your home and/or motor vehicle because of a severe disability

 - care for terminal medical condition.

-Visit Department of Human Services for more information.
+Visit the ATO website for more information.

 Your superannuation benefit can be paid out if you become totally and permanently incapacitated.
 To have your benefit released early, you must provide medical certification from two doctors, one being a specialist, stating that you are totally and permanently disabled and, in the opinion of the treating doctor, unlikely to ever work again in a job for which you are reasonably educated, trained or experienced.